Choosing the best Spanish curriculum: 11 questions to ask

 The answer to this question will show you a sharp divide in approaches to teaching another language to young children.
 Some programs will try to explain to children grammatical concepts like verb conjugation and grammatical gender.
 Thanks to great strides in second language acquisition research over the past several decades, no expert in early language learning will advocate for such an approach.
 If you see translation drills or multiple choice verb conjugations or exercises to choose the corresponding article for the noun, run!
 And run fast.
 We caution that research shows this focus will not support a child’s gains in speaking ability.

 In contrast, the Video Stories that are the core of Calico Spanish Stories are based on the way research says children acquire language: through comprehensible input and interaction presented in achievable chunks.
-Our program, including all music, activity sheets, input, and suggested practice activities, focuses on meaningful language use.
+As we are committed to the best Spanish curriculum available, all music, activity sheets, input, and suggested practice activities, focus on meaningful language use.
 Children will draw and describe objects and people, organize language pieces to express different meanings, and play games – those are the “worksheets” you’ll find in Stories.

 5. What does the program expect children to accomplish?